raghurama123/OrcaNotes/TroubleShooting_STEOM-DLPNO-CCSD.md

   TCUTDO          1e-2         # cut-off  for the  DLPNO domain construction TCUTMKN         1e-3         # cut-off  for the  local fit TCUTPNOSINGLES -1            # -1= use 0.03*TCutPNO
-END
+  OThresh         0.001        # Cut-off occupation of CIS natural orbitals in IP calculation VThresh         0.001        # Cut-off occupation of CIS natural orbitals in EA calculation IPSThrs         80           #  The percentage singles threshold for the IP calculation EASThrs         80           #  The percentage singles threshold for the EA calculation END

 ```